kirti-salini/Gran-And-Me/README.md

 - **Other:**
   - Implements MVC (Model-View-Controller) framework for better organization and maintainability
   - Utilizes REST APIs for communication between frontend and backend
-  - Utilizes AJAX for asynchronous data exchange
+  - Utilizes AJAX for asynchronous data exchange(Future Scope)

 ## Setup